 Triple Damages — $442M — Awarded to AMDR Member Innovative Health in Case Against Johnson & Johnson’s Biosense Webster Medical Technology Unit for Withholding Technical Support When Reprocessed Devices Were Used

 [Washington, D.C. and Berlin, Germany / 5 June 2025] Today, Judge James V. Selna of the U.S. District Court for the Central District of California entered judgment in Innovative Health LLC v.
-Biosense Webster, Inc., tripling the jury’s May 16 award from $147 million to $442 million under federal and California antitrust statutes.
-The judgment
+Biosense Webster, Inc., tripling the jury’s May 16 award from $147 million to $442 million as required by federal and California antitrust statutes.

 STATEMENT On $147M Verdict for AMDR Member Innovative Health Against Johnson & Johnson’s Biosense Webster Medical Technology Unit